-With winter storms buffeting the Bay Area, about 10 to 12 towering coast redwoods in Muir Woods National Monument have toppled during the last two months (in winter of 2016-17), according to trail crew members in the Golden Gate National Parks.
+With winter storms buffeting the Bay Area, about 10 to 12 towering coast redwoods in Muir Woods National Monument toppled over two months during the winter of 2016-17, according to trail crew members in the Golden Gate National Parks.

 “We’ve been responding to fallen trees a couple times per week, I’d say,” says Corbett Robinson, a trails maintenance supervisor with the National Park Service (NPS).
 “That’s been going on all winter—or at least when the heavy rains started.”